David-OConnor/pyflow/README.md

 - `pypackage help` Get help, including a list of available commands

 ## How dependencies are resolved
-Running `pypackage install` loads the project's requirements from `pyproject.toml`. (adding a package name, eg `pypackage install matplotlib` simply adds that requirement before proceeding) compatible versions of dependencies (and their dependencies) are determined using info from the [PyPi Warehosue](https://github.com/pypa/warehouse).
-They're downloaded, verified using hashes, and the exact versions are stored in a lock file.
+Running `pypackage install` loads the project's requirements from `pyproject.toml`.
+Adding a package name, eg `pypackage install matplotlib` simply adds that requirement before proceeding.
+Compatible versions of dependencies are determined using info from the [PyPi Warehosue](https://github.com/pypa/warehouse) (available versions, and hash info), and the `pydeps` database (dependency requirements).
+A dependency graph is built using a cached database online.
+They're downloaded using pip, verified using hashes, and the exact versions usedare stored in a lock file.

+Important caveat: There appears to be no way install multiple versions of a package simultaneously without renaming them; this is a factor when encountering incompatible sub-dependencies.
+Perhaps this can be sorted around through behind-the-scenes renaming and import-line edits.

 ## Why?
 Using a Python installation directly when installing dependencies can become messy.